At CCTV Camera Pros, I frequently get asked by customers “what type of cable should I run to pre-wire my house for a security camera system?”

 Step 3: What type of cable should I use?

-If you are going to use CCTV cameras or HD CCTV cameras, I recommend running RG59 Siamese coax cable from all of the camera locations to the DVR location on the office.
-Be sure to use RG59 cable that has a solid copper core.
+If you are going to use CCTV cameras or HD over Coax type cameras, I recommend running RG59 Siamese coax cable from all of the camera locations to the DVR location on the office.
+Be sure to use high quality RG59 cable that has a solid copper core.
 Steel core coax cables used for CATV do not work well for CCTV cameras.

 If you are going to use network IP cameras, run CAT-5 cable to each camera location.
 If you can not decide what type of cameras to use at this time and you need to run cable so that construction can proceed, then run both cable types.
 A cable installer should not charge you double to run two cables.
 Obviously you need to buy both types of cable, but it should not cost you twice as much in labor to run 2 cables instead of 1.